guntherbensch/repframe/README.md

 $$ I_{2j}  \text{ not applicable}  \quad  \text{if } pval^{orig}_j > \alpha^{orig} $$

-:point_right: This indicator captures the ratio between robustness coefficients and original coefficients.
+:point_right: This ratio indicator is intended to capture how the size of robustness coefficients compares to the size of original coefficients.
-> *Interpretation*: An indicator $I_{2j}$ above 1 means that the mean coefficient in the robustness analysis paths is higher than the original coefficient - with a factor of $I_{2j}$ (e.g. 1.6) -.
-An indicator between 0 and 1 means that the mean coefficient in the robustness analysis paths is lower than the original coefficient (while both show in the same direction) - again with a factor of $I_{2j}$ (e.g. 0.4) -.
+> *Interpretation*: An indicator $I_{2j}$ above 1 means that the mean of the coefficients of all the robustness analysis paths for an originally significant outcome $j$ is higher than the original coefficient - with a factor of $I_{2j}$ (e.g. 1.3).
+An indicator between 0 and 1 means that the mean coefficient in the robustness analysis paths is lower than the original coefficient (while both show in the same direction) - again with a factor of $I_{2j}$ (e.g. 0.7).
 An indicator below 0 implies that the two compared parameters have different signs, where the absolute value of the mean coefficient in the robustness analysis paths is higher (lower) than the original coefficient if $I_{2j}$ is above (below) -1. $I_{2j}$ is only derived for outcomes reported as statistically significant in the original study, now irrespective of whether in the same direction or not.

 3. The **relative *t*/*z*-value indicator** as a relative significance indicator measures for each outcome $j$ the mean of the *t*/*z*-values ($zscore$) of all the robustness test analysis paths divided by the *t*/*z*-value of the original result.